various appliances: refrigerator, washing machine, carpet steamer, iron, blender, electric kettle

-1) Habitat for Humanity ReStore accepts the following large appliances as long as they are less than 10 years old, clean, and in proven working condition: washers, dryers, refrigerators, stoves ovens (gas and electric), dishwashers, range hoods/tops, and microwaves.
+1) Habitat for Humanity ReStore accepts the following large appliances as long as they are less than 10 years old, clean and in proven working condition: washers, dryers, refrigerators, gas and electric stoves, dishwashers, range hoods and microwaves.
 Visit their website or call (315) 475-9172 for more information.

 2) Small household appliances in good working condition, such as can openers, toasters, blenders, coffee makers and electric knives, can be donated to the Salvation Army (315-445-0520) or Rescue Mission (315-453-7242).